aiidateam/aiida-core/docs/source/intro/run_docker.rst

             $ docker volume create container-home-data

-         Then make sure to mount that volume when the first time launching the aiida container:
+         Make sure to mount the volume the first time you launch the aiida container:

          .. parsed-literal::

-            $ docker run -it --name aiida-container -v container-home-data:/home/aiida aiidateam/aiida-core:latest bash
+            $ docker run -it --name aiida-container-demo -v container-home-data:/home/aiida aiidateam/aiida-core:latest bash

-         Starting the container with the above command, ensures that any data stored in the ``/home/aiida`` path within the container is stored in the ``conatiner-home-data`` volume and therefore persists even if the container is removed.
+         Starting the container with the above command ensures that any data stored in the ``/home/aiida`` path within the container is also stored in the ``conatiner-home-data`` volume and therefore persists even if the container is removed.

-         To persistently store the Python packages installed in the container, use `--user` flag when installing packages with pip, the packages will be installed in the ``/home/aiida/.local`` path which is mounted to the ``container-home-data`` volume.
+         To persist store the Python packages installed in the container, use `--user` flag when installing packages with pip.
+         The packages will be installed in the ``/home/aiida/.local`` path which is mounted to the ``container-home-data`` volume.

-         You can also mount a local directory instead of a volume and to other container paths, please refer to the `Docker documentation <https://docs.docker.com/storage/bind-mounts/>`__ for more information.
+         You can mount a folder in container to a local directory, please refer to the `Docker documentation <https://docs.docker.com/storage/bind-mounts/>`__ for more information.

 .. dropdown:: Backup the container

    To backup the data of AiiDA, you can still follow the instructions in the `Backup and restore <backup_and_restore>`__ section.
-   However, the container provide a more convinient way if you just want to take a snapshot of the data by backup the whole container or the volume mounted to the container.
+   However, Docker provides a convinient way to backup the container data by taking a snapshot of the entire container or the mounted volume(s).

-   This part is adapt from the `Docker documentation <https://docs.docker.com/desktop/backup-and-restore/>`__.
+   The following is adapted from the `Docker documentation <https://docs.docker.com/desktop/backup-and-restore/>`__.

-   If you don't have a volume mounted to the container, you can backup the whole container by commit the container to an image:
+   If you don't have a volume mounted to the container, you can backup the whole container by committing the container to an image:

    .. parsed-literal::

-      $ docker container commit aiida-container aiida-container-backup
+      $ docker container commit aiida-container-demo aiida-container-backup

-   The above command will create a new image named ``aiida-container-backup`` which contains all the data and modifications you made in the container.
+   The above command will create a new image named ``aiida-container-backup`` containing all the data and modifications you made in the container.

-   Use `docker push` to push the ``aiida-container-backup`` image to a registry if you want to share it with others.
+   Use `docker push` to push the ``aiida-container-backup`` image to the registry if you want to share it with others.

-   Alternatively, you can also export the container to a local tarball:
+   Alternatively, you can export the container to a local tarball:

    .. parsed-literal::

       $ docker save -o aiida-container-backup.tar aiida-container-backup

-   To restore the container, pull the image or load from the tarball, run:
+   To restore the container, pull the image, or load from the tarball, run:

    .. parsed-literal::